tu-rbo/articulated-objects/index.md

 `python launch/play_recording.py <interaction_name>`

 the interaction_name is the name of the final rosbag (e.g. pliers01_o.bag) that you want to visualize.
 You can type `python launch/play_recording.py -h` to see additional help.
 It is also possible to play a recording without starting rviz, which allows the use of custom launch configurations, if required.

+To make possible for the ROS package to locate the dataset, create a link to your downloaded data by executing the following within the folder of the ROS package: 'ln -s ~/folder_containing_rbo_dataset/ ./data'

 ## Contributing